nhudinh2103/etlt-pipeline-google-cloud/README.md

-# GitHub API ETL Pipeline
+# GitHub API ETLT Pipeline

-An Apache Airflow ETL pipeline that extracts commit data from the Apache Airflow GitHub repository and loads it into BigQuery using a medallion architecture.
+An Apache Airflow pipeline that implements ETLT (Extract, Transform, Load, Transform), a variant of the traditional ETL pattern that adds a second transform phase after loading.
+This pipeline extracts commit data from the Apache Airflow GitHub repository and loads it into BigQuery using a medallion architecture.

+## Architecture

-## Medallion Architecture
+### Medallion Architecture

-The project follows the medallion architecture pattern, which organizes data into different layers of refinement:
+The project organizes data into different layers of refinement, with all layers partitioned by day using hive format (dt=YYYY-MM-DD):

 - **Bronze Layer**: Raw data from GitHub API stored as JSON files in GCS
-- **Staging Layer**: Transformed data stored as JSON files in GCS
+- **Silver Layer**: Transformed data stored as JSON files in GCS
-- **Gold Layer**: Final data stored in BigQuery with daily partitioning in Parquet format
+- **Gold Layer**: Final data stored as Parquet files in GCS before loading to BigQuery

-## Architecture

-### High Level Overview

-#### Pipeline Architecture
+### Pipeline Architecture
 ![Pipeline Architecture](images/pipeline-architecture.png)

-The pipeline architecture illustrates the data flow within Google Cloud Platform (GCP):
+The pipeline follows the ETLT (Extract, Transform, Load, Transform) pattern within Google Cloud Platform (GCP):

-1. Extract raw data by calling GitHub API
+1. **Extract**: Raw data from GitHub API to Bronze layer
-2. Store bronze, staging, and gold data in Google Cloud Storage (GCS)
+2. **Transform**:
+   - Normalize data and store in Silver layer
+   - Convert to Parquet format in Gold layer
-3. Load data to BigQuery using BigQueryInsertJob for analysis
+3. **Load**: Load Parquet data to BigQuery staging tables
+4. **Transform**: Additional transformations using BigQueryInsertJob to create:
+   - Dimension tables (e.g., date dimension)
+   - Fact tables (e.g., hourly commits)

 #### Deployment Architecture
 ![Deployment Architecture](images/deployment-architecture.png)